kubewarden/docs/docs/explanations/architecture-2.md

 Once Kubewarden marks the `policy-server` deployment as 'uniquely reachable' or `Ready`, the `kubewarden-controller` makes the Kubernetes API server aware of the new policy.
 This is by creating either a `MutatingWebhookConfiguration` or a `ValidatingWebhookConfiguration` object.
-In this context, 'uniquely reachable', means that all the policy server instances in the cluster have the latest policy configuration installed.
+In this context, 'uniquely reachable', means that all the PolicyServer instances in the cluster have the latest policy configuration installed.
-The distinction, is a fine point, but is necessary, due to how roll-out of policy servers works.
+The distinction, is a fine point, but is necessary, due to how roll-out of PolicyServers works.
-It's possible to have the same policy, on different policy servers with different configurations.
+It's possible to have the same policy, on different PolicyServers with different configurations.

 Each policy has a dedicated `MutatingWebhookConfiguration` or `ValidatingWebhookConfiguration`